-The mission of the Program is to train multiculturally-informed, clinically competent practitioners, who operate from a relation/systemic perspective.
-The students in the Program will become critical consumers of research and value the importance of providing service to the community within the context of interprofessional collaboration.
+The mission of the COAMFTE accredited MFT Master's Program is to train multiculturally-informed, clinically competent practitioners, who operate from a relation/systemic perspective.
+Our students will be critical consumers of research and value the importance of providing service to the community within the context of interprofessional collaboration.

-Graduates will be ethically competent marriage and family therapists
+Program Goal 2 Program Goal 1 Graduates will be ethically practice from a competent marriage and family therapists

-Graduates will effectively practice from a systemic/relational perspective.
+Graduates will effectively systemic/relational perspective.